 Financial help for children with a disability or long-term illness

-Child Disability Payment and Disability Living Allowance (DLA) are given for children who have a disability or illness that affects their ability to participate in everyday life.
-Child Disability Payment has replaced DLA for children in Scotland.
+Child Disability Payment has replaced Disability Living Allowance (DLA) for children in Scotland.
+Child Disability Payment is given to children who have a disability or illness that affects their ability to participate in everyday life.

 Child Disability Payment

-Child Disability Payment is a new benefit from the Scottish Government.
+Child Disability Payment is a benefit from the Scottish Government.
 It is given to help with the extra costs of caring for a child, or young person up to the age of 18, with a disability or long-term ill-heath condition.
-It replaced DLA on 22 November 2021 for children living in Scotland.
+It replaced DLA for children living in Scotland.

 Can I get Child Disability Payment for my child?